 The Glossary at the end of this Act defines or affects the meaning of some of the words and expressions used in this Act.

-4. Confiscable property, what is
+4. What is confiscable property

 Property of the following kinds is confiscable to the extent provided by this Act —